 The old boat yard bell was then moved to the then-new Central School Building and was raised to the belfry during a dedication ceremony.
 There it rang as a school bell until the building was sold in 1969.

 As the janitor was clearing out the school, the story behind this bell and its journey came to light.
-Because of the history of the bell, it was then moved to the Freedom Senior High School and eventually to the Middle School where it rang for special occasions and would be permanently left on display.
+Because of the history of the bell, it was then moved to the Freedom Senior High School and eventually to the Middle School where it rang for special occasions and would be permanently left on display for all to marvel at.